Azure/azure-stream-analytics/Application Examples/README.md

 2. Once it is done, sign in to the Azure portal and you can see a resource group named **ClickStream-RefJoin-rg-\***.

-5. The ASA job **ClickStream-RefJoin** uses the following query to join the clickstream with reference sql input.
-You can select **Test query** in the query editor to preview the output results.
+3. The ASA job **ClickStream-RefJoin** uses the following query to join the clickstream with reference sql input.

     ```sql
     CREATE TABLE UserInfo(